rustiqtech/solana-exporter/book/src/basics/configuration.md

 # Configuration

-After running `solana-exporter generate`, a template config file will be created.
+After running `solana-exporter generate`, a template config file will be created in either the specified location or the default directory (`~/.solana-exporter`).
+This page explains the individual variables and how they affect the exporter.

+## Sample configuration

 ```toml
 rpc = 'http://localhost:8899'